enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 .fini_array:0000000000019CC0                   ; ==================================================
 ```

 `Radare2` also supports the identification of the JNI init methods since very recently.
-Thanks to `@pancake` and `@alvaro_fe` for their quick implementation when  supporting the JNI entrypoints in `radare2`.
+Thanks to `@pancake` and `@alvaro_fe` for their quick implementation  supporting the JNI entrypoints in `radare2`.
 If you are using `radare2`, just using the command `ie` will show you the entrypoints.
 More info about the commits in the references.

 The constructor `sub_73D0()` does the following things:

 * `pthread_create()` function creates a new thread executing the code of the function pointer `monitor_frida_xposed`.
+This function has been renamed with this name because both `Frida` and `Xposed` frameworks are seamless checked in order to avoid hooking.
 * `xorkey_native` memory is cleared before being initialized from the Java secret.
 * `codecheck` variable is a counter to determine integrity.
 Later on, it is checked before computing the native secret.
+Thus, we need to pass this function to have the right value of `codecheck` in the final verification.

 The decompiled code of `sub_73D0()` (renamed to `init`):
 ```c